 Int.
 No. 743

-By Council Members Barron and Reynoso
+By Council Members Barron, Reynoso and Rosenthal

 A Local Law to amend the administrative code of the city of New York, in relation to child support for persons wrongly incarcerated due to prosecutorial misconduct

 Be it enacted by the Council as follows:

 Section 1.
 Chapter 2 of title 7 of the administrative code of the city of New York is amended to add a new section 7-213 to read as follows:

 § 7-213 Authority to make payments for child support for persons wrongly incarcerated due to prosecutorial misconduct. a.
 The comptroller, after consultation with the corporation counsel, is hereby authorized and empowered to make a payment to a recipient of child support, pursuant to section 413 of the family court act, upon application by either the supporting parent or the recipient of child support, when the following criteria are met:

 1. the supporting parent was prosecuted by a district attorney representing one of New York city’s five boroughs;

 2. there is an unpaid amount of child support that was due during a period of time in which the supporting parent was incarcerated;